 SOT Annual Meeting registrants are prohibited from:

 These policies will be enforced by the Society.
-Those individuals who do not comply will be asked to leave the Virtual Meeting.
-To request an exemption from any of the Annual Meeting policies, written notification by the registrant must be submitted to SOT Headquarters before the start of the Annual Meeting and ToxExpo.
+Those individuals who do not comply will be asked to leave the session and/or ToxExpo Exhibit Hall.
+To request an exemption from any of the Annual Meeting policies, written notification by the registrant must be submitted to SOT Headquarters before the Annual Meeting and ToxExpo or while on-site.
 If you have any questions regarding these policies, please contact the SOT Headquarters Office.